hypirion/inlein/doc/inlein-protocol.md

 (I am not a protocol designer btw, this is all randomly created)

 Synchronous Bencode over a TCP stream.
-The client first sends a _request_ to the server, and a _response_ is returned from the server.
+The client first sends a _request_ to the daemon, and a _response_ is returned from the daemon.

-Data transferred between client and server is always bencode dicts.
-The server may send log _messages_ before or after responses are sent.
+Data transferred between client and daemon is always bencode dicts.
+The daemon may send log _messages_ before or after responses are sent.

 ## Log Messages